Loraine K. Obler, Ph.D. (CV)

 In addition to her position in Speech-Language-Hearing Sciences, Loraine K. Obler has a joint appointment in the Linguistics Program.
 As well, she and Martin Albert are co-PIs of the NIH-funded Language in the Aging Brain Laboratory of the Boston University School of Medicine Harold Goodglass Aphasia Research Center at the VA Boston Healthcare Center.
 Her research articles reflect her interests in such topics as the language changes associated with healthy aging and Alzheimer's disease, neurolinguistic study of bilingualism, cross-language study of agrammatism, and neuropsychology of talent as it relates to dyslexia and individual differences in second-language acquisition.
 The books she has co-authored or co-edited include Aspects of Multilingual Aphasia (with M. Gitterman and M. Goral, Multilingual Matters, 2012), Communication Disorders in Spanish Speakers: Theoretical Research and Clinical Aspects (with J. Centeno and R. Anderson, Multilingual Matters, 2007), Language and the Brain (with K. Gjerlow, Cambridge University Press, 1999), Language and Communication in the Elderly (with M.L.
 Albert, D.C.
 Heath and Co., 1980), Neurobehavior of Language and Cognition: Studies of Normal Aging and Brain Damage (with L. Connor, Kluwer Academic Publishers, 2000), and The Bilingual Brain: Neuropsychological and Neurolinguistic Aspects of Bilingualism (with M.L.
 Albert, Academic Press, 1978).

-I am currently a level 2 doctoral student.
+Amy Vogel I am currently a level 2 doctoral student.
 I am interested in the effect of neural plasticity and cognitive reserve on lexical processing in healthy and diseased aging.
 My current research is looking at whether a generalization effect can be seen when mechanisms specific to language are strengthened and improved as a result of rigorous training.
-Additionally, I am interested in the interaction between cognitive and linguistic processes.
+As well, I am utilizing tDCS as a way to examine its effect on lexical retrieval abilities in aging.
+I am also interested in the interaction between cognitive and linguistic processes.
 To that end, I am involved in a research collaboration, the goal of which is to understand the underlying cognitive mechanisms necessary for lexical retrieval.

 My main areas of interest are language in the aging brain and bilingualism, more specifically, how illiteracy/minimal education impact language (e.g., lexical retrieval) in healthy older adults and individuals with Alzheimer's Disease.
 Furthermore, I am also interested in how literacy and bilingualism serve as contributors for cognitive reserve, which might act to delay the onset of Alzheimer's Disease.